gruener-campus-malchow/material/2024/physik/lk13/04_wochenplan.md

 [Details zu den Vorträgen](./03_vortraege.md)

-Have a lot of fun
+Have a lot of fun!